Nina Varsava

 Biography

-Nina Varsava’s research focuses on procedure, courts, judicial administration, ethics, and jurisprudence.
+Nina Varsava’s research focuses on procedure, courts, judicial administration, legal ethics, and jurisprudence.
 She is especially interested in issues of precedent, interpretation, and intersystemic adjudication.
 She teaches courses on civil procedure, professional responsibility, and jurisprudence.

 Following law school, Varsava served as a Judicial Law Clerk for the Supreme Court of Colorado.